The Sound of Short U

 Author: Cynthia Amoroso

 Cynthia Amoroso holds undergraduate degrees in English and elementary education, and graduate degrees in curriculum and instruction as well as educational administration.
-She is currently an assistant superintendent in a suburban metropolitan school district.
 Cynthia's past roles include teacher, assistant principal, district reading coordinator, director of curriculum and instruction, and curriculum consultant.
 She has extensive experience in reading, literacy, curriculum development, professional development, and continuous improvement processes.
+Cynthia enjoys reading, writing, gardening, traveling, and spending time with friends and family.